 Charges for Services-CD accounts for planning, engineering and building permit revenues.
-The variance for these revenues is currently \$1.9M (147%), as presented in the following schedule:
+The variance for these revenues is currently \$2.8M (128%), as presented in the following schedule:

-September 2023 YTD Community Development Detailed Revenues
+November 2023 YTD Community Development Detailed Revenues

-Charges for Services (CD) Rev ised Budget Actual \$ Variance % Variance Planning Revenue \$ 35,310 \$ 37,710 \$ 2,400 7% Engineering Revenue 246,760 229,191 (17,569) (7%) Building Permit Revenue 1,024,890 2,962,444 1,937,554 189% Total Charges for Services (CD) 1.306.960 \$ 3.229.345 \$ 1.922.385 147%
+Charges for Services (CD) Rev ised Budget Actual \$ Variance % Variance Planning Revenue \$ 75,570 \$ 79,530 \$ 3,960 5% Engineering Revenue 412,610 429,230 16,620 4% Building Permit Revenue 1,705,770 4,486,021 2,780,251 163% Total Charges for Services (CD \$ 2,193,950 \$ 4,994,780 \$ 2,800,830 128%

 Community Development revenue is tied to new and proposed development activity in the Town for new subdivisions, commercial developments, zoning changes, and annexations.
-Planning and engineering revenues are highly variable as they depend on when developers decide to submit applications and plans for review.
-Some multi-family developments have been paused recently, contributing to the variance in engineering revenues.
+Planning and engineering revenues are highly variable as they depend on when developers submit applications and plans for review.
+Year-to-date collections are reporting small variances in planning and engineering revenues.

 Building permit revenue is significantly above the original budget estimate.
-The adopted FY 23-24 budget included an estimate of 800 single-family permits for the entire year; however, in the first three months the Town has already issued 455 single-family permits, which is 57% of the annual estimate.
-The rolling 12-month single-family permit trend has ticked up in the last three months due to continued demand for new housing in Queen Creek, as shown in the chart below.
+The adopted FY 23-24 budget included an estimate of 800 single-family permits for the entire year; however, through November the Town has already issued 710 single-family permits, which is 89% of the total annual estimate in just five months.
+The rolling 12-month single-family permit trend has turned up since July due to continued demand for new housing in Queen Creek, as shown in the chart below.

 While new construction shows healthy levels of activity, the overall housing market continues to struggle with mortgage interest rates over 7% and significant price increases in the last two years.
 Notably, current homeowners are reluctant to move as it would mean giving up their low mortgage rates of 3% or less and paying significantly more for another home compared to what they originally paid.
-As a result, active MLS listings in September were 34% below the same month last year.
+As a result, active MLS listings in the region for November were 15% below the same month last year.
 This shortage of existing home inventory in the market is the largest factor driving demand for construction of new single-family homes.

 Multi-family housing continues to add more units to the Town's housing supply.
-For the first quarter of FY 23-24, the Town issued permits for 168 multi-family units.
-Combined with single-family permits, the Town has issued permits for a total of 623 residential units this fiscal year.
-Combined, these housing developments will contribute to our population growth in the future.
+Through November, the Town has issued permits for 363 multi-family units.
+Combined with single-family permits, the Town has issued permits for a total of 1,073 residential units this fiscal year, which is 72% of the total combined projection for new single-family and multi-family housing units this fiscal year.
+Both of these housing development categories will contribute to our population growth in the near future.